AwesomesauceLabs/piglet-manual/index.md

 ## Runtime Import Tutorial

 This section walks through example code for importing a glTF model at runtime.
-The example code in this section is included with Piglet under `Assets/Piglet/Examples/RuntimeImport`, and a video version of this tutorial is available online at <https://youtu.be/f66wmgSTPI0>.
+For a video version of this section, see the [Runtime Import Tutorial video](https://youtu.be/f66wmgSTPI0).
+In addition, the example code in this section is included with Piglet under `Assets/Piglet/Examples/RuntimeImport`.

 As our example glTF model, we will use the `.glb` file for Sir Piggleston (the Piglet mascot), which may be downloaded from